Variational convergence of the Scharfetter-Gummel scheme to the aggregation-diffusion equation and vanishing diffusion limit: Introduction

 where $\nu$ denotes the outer normal vector on $\partial \Omega$.

-Our strategy employs a variational approach that not only provides the convergence of the Schar\-fetter--Gummel scheme but also a generalized gradient structure for the cases $\epsilon>0$ and $\epsilon=0$.
+Our strategy employs a variational approach that not only provides the convergence of the semi-discrete (discrete in space, continuous in time) Schar\-fetter--Gummel scheme but also a generalized gradient structure for the cases $\epsilon>0$ and $\epsilon=0$.
 In particular, the method allows us to prove the convergence of the Scharfetter--Gummel ($\epsilon>0$) and upwind ($\epsilon=0$) approximation to the Otto gradient flow solutions of \eqref{eq:drift-aggregation-diffusion-equation}, which we outline in detail below.

-The Scharfetter--Gummel flux approximation originates from \cite{scharfetter1969large}, where the authors construct a numerical scheme for a system modelling semiconductor devices.
+The Scharfetter--Gummel flux approximation originates from \cite{scharfetter1969large}, where the authors construct a numerical scheme for a system modeling semiconductor devices.
 Their objective was to develop a robust scheme for the system of equations with discontinuities or rapid variations in the potential.
 Independently, the same type of flux is introduced in \cite{il1969difference} for finite-difference schemes.
 Thereafter, the Scharfetter--Gummel scheme became the preferred finite-volume scheme for the drift-diffusion or convection-diffusion equations.
 While the original scheme deals with the one-dimensional problem, it has been generalized to higher dimensional problems \cite{farrell1991scharfetter} and the flux discretization approach became the basis for numerous other generalizations, e.g.\ for equations with nonlinear diffusion \cite{bessemoulin2012finite, eymard2006finite, jungel1995numerical} and to systems with source terms \cite{cheng2021generalised, ten2011finite}.
+Other works and approaches for the numerical solution are found in \cite{Bailo2020-1,Bailo2020-2,Filbet2012,Carillo2015,Duan2021,Lorenzo2018,Zeng2024}.